Her-mia/Imgspeaker/README.md

 # Android Image Reader for Simplified Chinese
-A fast and user-friendly tool to scan Simplified Chinese labels and hear them spoken out loud—ideal for shopping, medicine instructions, and everyday translation needs.
+A fast and user-friendly tool to scan Simplified Chinese labels and hear them spoken out loud—ideal for shopping, medicine instructions, and everyday needs.

 ### Installation
 Clone the progect to Android Studio and run.